Seriously Soft Gingerbread Cookies

 Ingredients You’ll Need

-- Preheat oven to 350 degrees F. Prepare two baking sheets by lining them with parchment paper or a silpat baking mat.
-Set aside.
+- Preheat oven to 350 degrees F. Prepare two baking sheets by lining them with parchment paper or a silpat baking mat and set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment or a medium bowl, cream together softened butter and brown sugar until combined.